 Candles introduce light and fragrance to spaces everywhere.
 But did you know a lot of candles on the market contain toxic chemicals?
 I mean, names like ‘starburst sunrise’ sound like a fruit extract from an exotic land but are actually lab-created synthetics.

 Most candles are made of paraffin wax, which omits highly toxic chemicals like acetone, benzene, and toluene when burned, which are known carcinogens.
 Paraffin wax is derived from petroleum, coal, or shale oil, and the added fragrance intensifies toxicity when burned.
 All smoke contains carbon monoxide, carbon dioxide, and particulate matter (soot).
 So while candles containing these additives smell like their fruity descriptors, inhaling them is just as bad as standing outside your favorite bar where the ash trays live.

-Moon Lit Candlemaking Materials
+Moon Lit Candle Making Materials

 I use an all natural 100% organic soy wax.
 Soy wax is biodegradable and cleans up easily with soap and water.
 Because soy wax has a lower melting point that paraffin wax, soy candles burn slower and longer, without omitting any petro-soot.

 All stones are purchased from eco-conscious wholesalers, and I often add unique pieces I find or that have been gifted for extra pizazz in collective energy sharing.

 Once you have burned through a Moon Lit candle (or any candle of your choice!), wax can be removed with heat, and jars can be cleaned and reused for any household purposes.